OyvindAndersson/SurvivalUE4/README.md

 If the items can be combined, they will be removed and replaced with the "yield" item, or in case of stackable combination, the stacksizes of the respective items will be updated.

+## Status Ailment System
+The player can be inflicted with status ailments that are either positive or negative.
+Let's take two black/white examples:
++ Poison: Gradually decreases the player health, and add onscreen effects / other stat changes.
++ Adrenaline: Increases player speed, damage is less effective on player etc.

+### Base classes

 ## Weapon system

 Weapons need a specific ammo type to be loaded.
 Thus the player must find ammunition for the respective weapon